Parthavkharat/Bank-Application/README.md

-To setup this project to database create a database Database Name:-bank then create a table Table Name:-users to create the tabel users use following SQl queries to executive it
+This is a simple Bank Application created using html,css,jsp and mysql To setup this project to database create a database Database Name:-bank then create a table Table Name:-users to create the tabel users use following SQl queries to executive it

 CREATE TABLE users (